hanwg/sg-bus-arrivals/README.md

 Example 2:
 You added 3 bus services, all of them operating on different bus stops - The integration makes **3** API calls every 20 seconds.

+#### Train service alerts
+The data is fetched at a fixed interval of 10 minutes.